DOdrums/PortfolioProjectFour/README.md

 ### Technologies used

 [HTML](https://html.spec.whatwg.org/) - for the structure of the website and mocking of the terminal (written by Code Institute)

+[HTMLemail/inline](https://htmlemail.io/inline/) - for making the email html template into inline html.

 [CSS](https://www.w3.org/Style/CSS/Overview.en.html) - to provide styling to the page.